Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/storage/sample1_data_lifecycle/README.md

 Here are the detail steps on how to execute the sample:

 - Checkout the code.
-- Configure the variables as needed under the files variables.tf and terraform.auto.tfvars
+- Configure the variables as needed under the files variables.tf and terraform.auto.tfvars.
-- Here are the sequence of commands to run from the main directory :
+- Here is the sequence of commands to run from the main directory:

    ```bash
    terraform init